eHound/examples/mobilesync/README.md

 This Developer Portal is focused on the Mobile Sync API, and provides code samples and other guidance to assist developers in their implementation.

-Simply use the tabs of the left hand side to access this information, and if you have any further questions simply contact us at support@ehoundplatform.com
+If you have any further questions simply contact us at support@ehoundplatform.com

 ## Other